sozip/sozip-spec/sozip_specification.md

 3. The index file MUST be preceded by a ZIP local file header (cf paragraph 4.3.7 of the [.ZIP File Format Specification](https://pkware.cachefly.net/webdocs/APPNOTE/APPNOTE-6.3.9.TXT))

 4. That local file header MAY use extended fields.
-Typically for the UTF-8 file name extension.
-If the local file header of the indexed file uses the UTF-8 extension, the local file header of the index file MUST also use the UTF-8 extension.
+Typically for the "Info-ZIP Unicode Path Extra Field" file name extension.
+If the local file header of the indexed file uses the "Info-ZIP Unicode Path Extra Field" extension, the local file header of the index file MUST also use the "Info-ZIP Unicode Path Extra Field" extension.

 5. That local file header MUST be immediately placed after the compressed file.